It began with sugar.

 But before I get to that let me remind you of my purpose in writing this post.

 As I mentioned in Part 1 White women can help.
 The horrific events of this Racial Relationship sinkhole deserve our focused attention.
 We need to learn about the injustices that strangle the freedoms of every Black person and person of color in America.
+Listening to the lived experiences of Black people and taking action to partner in dismantling these systems is our best path forward.

 - From 1532 till 1832 at least 12 million Africans were taken to the Americas as slaves.
 “The Triangle Trade” was originally developed because of the growing demand for sugar.

-- (I told you it started with sugar!)
+- (I told you it started with sugar.)

 - Ships from The United Kingdom carried textiles, gunpowder, and other goods to several West African countries.
 Slave merchants in these countries sold millions of their people who were taken in chains to the Caribbean and America to work on sugar plantations.
 These men and women were exchanged for sugar, cotton, spices, and rum which were taken back to Great Britain and sold.